Red Pepper has launched a vital Crowdfunder to lay the foundations for our future. Donate today.

 Both responses are apolitical, and instead focus on ‘competence’ and ‘costs’, suggesting that Labour would not oppose it on principle, but rather come forward with measures that make the managing of migration more efficient than the Conservatives.

-What then would Labour’s immigration policy look like?
-Thom Brooks, an American law professor who is on Starmer’s payroll as a strategic adviser, recently published a Fabian pamphlet setting out a new plan for immigration for Labour.
+What, then would the Labour Party’s immigration policy look like?
+Thom Brooks, an American law professor on Starmer’s payroll as a strategic adviser, recently published a Fabian pamphlet setting out a new plan for immigration for Labour.
 It distinctly lacks any substantial policy suggestions but is heavy on Starmerite rhetoric of ‘social contracts’, ‘prosperity’, ‘security’ and ‘community’.
 It does not mention measures that will be brought in by the Nationality and Borders Bill, such as the criminalisation of refugees who arrive via ‘illegal means’ in the UK.

 On safe and legal routes, he advocates for a prioritisation of women and children and emergency schemes for conflicts, rather than universal support for all refugees.
 In best technocrat manner, the document proposes ‘consultations’ and ‘reviews’ that would allow Labour to avoid any firm commitments.
 Despite Brooks proclamation in his introduction that, as an immigrant himself, it is important to him to give a voice to the community, his proposals remain firmly within the framing of immigration and asylum as a ‘challenge’ to be ‘tackled’ and does not speak from the perspective of migrant communities or their needs.